hmrc/pillar2/README.md

 level of corporate income tax (15%) on the profits.

 ## Running the service locally

+The below command ensures the compilation is successful without any errors

 `sbt clean update compile`

-The above command ensures the compilation is successful without any errors.
+#### To check code coverage:

+`sbt scalafmt test:scalafmt it:test::scalafmt coverage test it:test coverageReport`

+#### Integration and unit tests

+To run the unit tests within the project:

+`sbt test`

+#### Starting the server in local
 `sbt run`

 By default, the service runs locally on port **10051**